 Upper-Division BSN Transfer and LVN Options

-Admission Requirements for the BSN Upper-Division Transfer Program
+Admission Requirements for the BSN Upper-Division Transfer and LVN-to-BSN Programs

-BSN transfer and LVN-to-BSN applicants to the BSN Upper-Division Transfer Program must meet the following admission requirements:
+BSN Upper-Division Transfer and LVN-to-BSN applicants must meet the following admission requirements:

 - Submit an application to Graduate and Professional Admissions indicating interest in becoming a nursing major and pursuing the BSN degree.
 Include in the application the following information: